-COs Course Outcome Statement Weightage in % CO1 Analyze using logical and lateral thinking processes Analyse 10% CO2 Appraise various techniques (drawings/models etc) and the effectiveness of the solutions Evaluate 10% CO3 Develop skills to illustrate and think diagrammatically, applying the lessons learnt from architectural graphics Create 20% CO4 Create a visual composition through hands-on experience in designing a composition/ spatial design.
+On the successful completion of the course students will be able to COs Course Outcome Statement Weightage in % CO1 Analyze using logical and lateral thinking processes Analyse 10% CO2 Appraise various techniques (drawings/models etc) and the effectiveness of the solutions Evaluate 10% CO3 Develop skills to illustrate and think diagrammatically, applying the lessons learnt from architectural graphics Create 20% CO4 Create a visual composition through hands-on experience in designing a composition/ spatial design.
 Create 20% CO5 Inquire and comprehend into the possibilities of integrating form/shape and function/program Analyse 20% CO6 Demonstrate verbal and visual communication skills to help present design projects as a response to conditions.
-Apply 20%

-Phases Deliverables Marks Course Outcomes

-Continuous Assessme ent

-Review 1 100 CO1, CO2, CO3 & CO4

-Review 2 Deliverables as per the studio 100 CO1, CO2, CO3 & CO5

-Review 3 requirement 100 CO1, CO2, CO3 & CO6

-Review 4 100 CO1, CO2, CO3 & CO6

-During the course of the semester, four reviews will be conducted.
-Each review will be evaluated for 100 marks and subsequently be reduced to 60 marks for the award of Continuous Assessment marks based on Rubrics.
+Apply 20% mes Course Outcomes Marks Deliverables Phases Continuous Assessment 3 & CO4 CO1, CO2, CO3 & CO 100 Review 1 3 & CO5 CO1, CO2, CO3 & CO 100 the studio as per Deliverables as Review 2 3 & CO6 CO1, CO2, CO3 & CO 100 requirement Review 3 3 & CO6 CO1, CO2, CO3 & CO 100 Review 4 3 & CO CO1, CO2, CO3 & CO 100 vs will be cond ır review • marks and subsequently be reduced to 60 marks for the award of Continuous Assessment marks based on Rubrics.

-Terminal Examination Viva-Voce Sheets & models 100 CO1, CO2, CO3, CO4, CO5, &
+Terminal Examination CO1, CO2, CO3, CO4, CO5, & Sheets & models 100\ Viva-Voce CO6

-Terminal Examination in the form of Viva voce will be conducted during the end semester for a maximum of 100 marks and subsequently be reduced to 40 marks for the award of terminal examination marks.
+\Terminal Examination in the form of Viva voce will be conducted during the end semester for a maximum of 100 marks and subsequently be reduced to 40 marks for the award of terminal examination marks.
+Syllabus